 If termination of service is not accomplished within 15 business days following the 48-hour notice, the utility company will follow the same procedures for another 48-hour notice.

-3. A public utility shall send duplicate copies of 10-day termination of service notices to a third party designated by the account holder and shall make reasonable efforts to personally contact the third party designated by the account holder before termination of service occurs, if the third party resides within its service area.
+b.
+A public utility shall send duplicate copies of 10-day or 30-day termination of service notices to a third party designated by the account holder and shall make reasonable efforts to personally contact the third party designated by the account holder before termination of service occurs, if the third party resides within its service area.
 A utility shall inform its account holders of the third-party notification procedure at the time of application for service and at least once each year.

 4. In rental property situations where the tenant is not the account holder and that fact is known to the utility, the utility shall post a notice of proposed termination of service on the premises in a conspicuous place and shall make reasonable efforts to give actual notice to the occupants by personal visits or other appropriate means at least five calendar days before the proposed termination of service.
 The posted notice shall contain the information listed in Subsection R746-200-7(G)(1).
 This notice provision applies to residential premises when the account holder has requested termination of service or the account holder has a delinquent bill.
 If nonpayment is the basis for the termination of service, the utility shall also advise the tenants that they may continue to receive utility service for an additional 30 days by paying the charges due for the 30-day period just past.

 H. Termination of Service -- Upon expiration of the notice of proposed termination of service, the public utility may terminate residential utility service.
 Except for service diversion or for safety considerations, utility service shall not be disconnected between Thursday at 4:00 p.m. and Monday at 9:00 a.m. or on legal holidays recognized by Utah, or other times the utility's business offices are not open for business.
 Service may be disconnected only between the hours of 9:00 a.m. and 4:00 p.m.